maleakhiw/radAR/readme.md

 Run `npm run-script unit` to run the unit tests.
 To run all tests, run `npm test`.

+### Application
+To run a test, ensure that you have the project opened in Android Studio.
+Find the `radar.radar (test)` folder.
+Right click on that folder and select Run Tests in "radar".

+When all of the dependencies are installed properly by Gradle, tests should work fine.
+If the tests fail to compile or execute, attempt a full rebuild of the project.
+If it doesn't work, opt to invalidate caches and restart the IDE.
+If it still doesn't work, please open an issue.

 ## Server Information
 The server for this application is placed on a remote VPS running NodeJS.
 It uses RESTful design and its API root is accessible from https://radar.fadhilanshar.com/.